-After you have entered your login details you will see the main information page of the admin panel, which displays detailed information with data about your orders, sales, customers, and products.
-You can filter your sales for a certain time interval.
-You will see your Top customers who have made the most purchases, which are the most ordered products, as well as information exported from your Google Analytics.
+After you have entered your login details, you will see the main information page of the admin panel, which displays detailed information with data about your orders, sales, customers, and products.
+The following information will be displayed:

 Organize your product catalog

 The first thing you need to do is create and organize your product catalog.
 Start by creating categories to which you can later assign your products.
 From the menu bar, go to the Products > Categories section.
 You can create parent categories and subcategories.

 See how to create categories in your store here.
 When creating a category, be sure to define it.

 Adding Product Properties

 The next step is to create properties for the main categories, as well as for the subcategories if any.
 The properties carry information about the product (eg material: wood, glass, etc.).
 They are assigned to a category instead of the products themselves.
 Unlike the Variants, the Category Property is not mandatory and they do not have to be selected by customers.
 They simply characterize the product and are visualized in the filter of the product catalog.
 Through the properties, customers will be able to more easily and accurately filter the products in your store.